- Asia

 There's something for everyone here, a popular brunch location and a rocking dance scene (sometimes all night) and good drinks.
 Don't be surprised at the prepaid drinks scheme and make your trips to the toilets as short as possible – they don't smell of roses.

-Address: 6 Xingfu Yicun, Gongti (Opposite Workers Stadium north gate)
+- Location: 6 Xingfu Yicun, Gongti (Opposite Workers Stadium north gate)

 Bed Tapas & Bar